Gnaluiac/AdventOfCode/README.md

 # AdventOfCode
-My answers for Advent of Code game
+My answers for Advent of Code game.

-I started in 2021 but made the first ones from 2020 just for fun.
+I started in 2021 but made the first ones from 2020 to see what it looked like.

 Should you wish to participate: https://adventofcode.com/